 Moderator: Tim Crosby, principal, Thread Fund, WA

-Speakers: Kyle Bozentko, executive director, The Jefferson Center, MN Anna Claussen, director of rural strategies, Institute for Agriculture and Trade Policy; fellow, Nathan Cummings Foundation, MN
+Speakers: Kyle Bozentko, executive director, Jefferson Center, MN Anna Claussen, director of rural strategies, Institute for Agriculture and Trade Policy; fellow, Nathan Cummings Foundation, MN

 Sponsored by 11th Hour Project, GRACE Communications Foundation, Christensen Fund, McKnight Foundation, and Panta Rhea Foundation